 The Goal of Training and Professional Development

-Being in the business of training and development, it’s often easy to get so wrapped up in the minutiae of class schedules, participant workbooks, and visual aids, that you forget the “goal” of it all.
-Simply put, training, coaching, and/or professional development are all about achieving a positive, measurable, meaningful change in behavior.
+Being in the business of training and development, it’s often easy to get so wrapped up in the minutiae of class schedules, participant workbooks, and visual aids that you forget the “goal” of it all.
+Simply put, training, coaching, and/or professional development are all about achieving a positive, measurable, and meaningful change in behavior.
 As with many of the great truths of our time, it’s easy to say, but much more difficult to implement.
 The trick is in maintaining focus on what you hope to achieve, and having the discipline to follow-through with your plans.

 But First, the Pre-Conditions

 There are a few pre-conditions that need to be met before you can begin the change process.
 It’s important that the person making the change: